kevinjmann/neural_dependency_parser/README.md

 # Current state

 So far only low accuracy has been achieved.
 I think this is mainly due to separating the output and the relatively low amount of training data.
-In the future, I plan to combine the two outputs into combination values.
+In the future, I plan to combine the two outputs into combination parser action dependency relationship label values.
 More effort can be made in selecting the best language features, and coming up with a better way to incorporate them into the network.
 I was conservative in aligning UD treebank dataset language names and WALS data, leading to me not using the majority of the UD treebank data available.